borntofrappe/Practice-Front-End-Web-Development/CodepenChallenge Teach JS/README.md

-The project is currently under construction with the `create-react-app` utility.
+The project is currently being developed through the `create-react-app` utility.
 Live pen soon to follow.

 <!-- Link to the work-in-progress pen right [here](). -->